SSC Journal Club: AI Timelines

 I don’t have the raw individual-level data, so I can’t prove that these aren’t all anti-correlated in some perverse way that’s the opposite of the direction I would expect.
 But if we assume they’re not, and just naively multiply the probabilities together for a rough estimate, that suggests that about 14% of experts believe that all three of these things: that AI might be soon, superintelligent, and hostile.

-Also, only one-tenth of these – 1.4% – think this is “among the most important problems in the field”.
+Yet only a third of these – 5% – think this is “among the most important problems in the field”.
+Only a tenth – 1.4% – think it’s “much more valuable” than other things they could be working on.

-Just for fun, I looked up some opinions on what the “most important problems” in AI were.
-One of them that kept coming up was pronoun disambiguation – how to figure out who the “he” refers to in sentences like “John told Bob he was sick.”

-I agree this is an interesting problem.
-But I remain sort of confused at the apparent high rate of AI experts who accept a set of premises sufficient to imply we’re heading for disaster, but consider trying to avert the catastrophe less important than things like pronoun disambiguation.

 IV.